spiritedtechie/land-ownership/DECISION_LOG.md

 2. Space of scoped graph = O(log n)

 #### Conclusions
-This trades off application load complexity vs. per-request complexity, supporting decent per-request scoping of the graph by using more time and space on application load.
-It is essentially an inverted index like on a database query.
+This trades off application load-time complexity vs. per-request complexity, supporting decent per-request complexity for scoping of the graph by using more time and space on application load.
+It is essentially a search index similar to one used for a database query.

-It could fail if the company tree structure is deeply nested such that the O(log n) transversal increases accordingly. i.e. if there were majority deeply nested company ownership relationships, transversal effectively could become closer to O(n) as the overall tree would be quite flat.
+It could fail if the company tree structure is deeply nested such that the O(log n) transversal increases accordingly. i.e. if there were on majority deeply nested company ownership relationships, transversal effectively could become closer to O(n) as the overall tree would be quite flat.

 ## Development